OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

    For non-Outlook add-ins the local registration on a Mac is removed when you clear the cache.
 See [Remove the add-in artifacts](#remove-the-add-in-artifacts).

-   For ghost Outlook add-ins, remove the local registration on a Mac by using he **Add-Ins for Outlook** dialog in Outlook.
+   For ghost Outlook add-ins, remove the local registration on a Mac by using the **Add-Ins for Outlook** dialog in Outlook.
 Follow the guidance at [Remove a sideloaded Outlook add-in](../outlook/sideload-outlook-add-ins-for-testing.md#remove-a-sideloaded-add-in).

 ## See also

 - [Troubleshoot development errors with Office Add-ins](troubleshoot-development-errors.md)
 - [Clear the Office cache](clear-cache.md)
-- The PowerShell reference for [Install-Module](/powershell/module/powershellget/install-module?view=powershellget-3.x),[Set-ExecutionPolicy](/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4), [Connect-ExchangeOnline](/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps), and [Get-App](/powershell/module/exchange/get-app?view=exchange-ps).
+- The PowerShell reference for [Install-Module](/powershell/module/powershellget/install-module?view=powershellget-3.x), [Set-ExecutionPolicy](/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4), [Connect-ExchangeOnline](/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps), and [Get-App](/powershell/module/exchange/get-app?view=exchange-ps).